milofultz/tinybrainfans/wiki/Programming/Testing/react.md

 ### Suites

-The suite of choice is definitely [Jest][], as Jest was built almost 100% specifically for the purpose of testing {{React}} by Facebook who developed it).
+The suite of choice is definitely Jest[4], as Jest was built almost 100% specifically for the purpose of testing {{React}} by Facebook who developed it).

-Next best would be [Mocha][]/[Chai][], as these play nicer with {{Mongoose}} servers, as Mongoose doesn't play nice with the concurrency of [Jest][].
+Next best would be Mocha[3]/Chai[2], as these play nicer with {{Mongoose}} servers, as Mongoose doesn't play nice with the concurrency of Jest.

 ### Helper Libraries

-I've found [React Testing Library][] to handle most of my use cases, as it gives you a way to handle front-end testing like a user would, with mouse clicks, input entry, and searching for elements in the DOM.
+I've found React Testing Library[5] to handle most of my use cases, as it gives you a way to handle front-end testing like a user would, with mouse clicks, input entry, and searching for elements in the DOM.

+React Test Renderer[8] was useful for me when testing {{PixiJS}} applications, since it allowed use with canvas.
+May work with RTL also, but the examples I saw used this.

-[Enzyme][] is another alternative, but I have yet to try it out in a project.
+Enzyme is another alternative, but I have yet to try it out in a project.

 ## Unit/Component Tests